WP All Import Add-On for The Events Calendar

 Mismatching post type

-When importing a post type WP All Import makes it possible to import it as a different post type.
+When importing a post type, WP All Import allows you to import it as a different post type.
 For example, you can export the “posts” post type from one site and import them as “pages” post type on another site.

-With The Events Calendar and Event Tickets-related data, this is not allowed by default.
-However, this can also be overridden with a filter.
+This is not allowed by default with The Events Calendar and Event Tickets-related data.
+However, it can also be overridden with a filter.

-If you add the following line to your functions.php file, then you will be able to import events and ticket-related post types as something else.
-Note this only affects post types of The Events Calendar and Event Tickets.
+If you add the following line to your functions.php file, you will be able to import events and ticket-related post types as something else.
+Note, this only affects post types of The Events Calendar and Event Tickets.
 It does not have any effect on other post types.

 add_filter( 'tec_labs_wpai_delete_mismatching_post_type', function() { return false; } );